OCHA-DAP/hdx-python-api/README.md

 Each HDX dataset must have at least one location associated with it.

-If you wish to get the current location (ISO 3 country codes), you can call the method below:
+If you wish to get the current location(s) as ISO 3 country codes, you can call the method below:

+    locations = dataset.get_location_iso3s()

+If you wish to get the current location name(s), you can call the method below:

-    locations = dataset.get_location()
+    locations = dataset.get_location_names()

 If you want to add a country, you do as shown below.
 If you don't provide an ISO 3 country code, the text you give will be parsed and converted to an ISO 3 code if it is a valid country name.